Azure/alz-monitor/docs/wiki/Introduction-to-deploying-ALZ-Monitor.md

 6. For the policies to work, the following Azure resource providers, normally registered by default, must be registered on all subscriptions in scope:
     - Microsoft.AlertsManagement
     - Microsoft.Insights

   Please see [here](https://learn.microsoft.com/en-us/azure/azure-resource-manager/management/resource-providers-and-types#register-resource-provider) for details on how to register a resource provider should you need to do so.

+7. For leveraging the log alerts for Virtual Machines, ensure that VM Insights is enabled for the Virtual Machines to be monitored.
+For more details on VM Insights deployment see [here](https://learn.microsoft.com/en-us/azure/azure-monitor/vm/vminsights-enable-overview) .
+Please note only the performance collection of the VM insights solution is required  for the current alerts to deploy.

 _*While it´s recommended to implement the alert policies and initiatives to an ALZ Management Group hierarchy, it is not a technical requirement.
 These policies and initiatives can be implemented in existing brownfield scenarios that don´t adhere to the ALZ Management Group hierarchy.
 For example, in hierarchies where there is a single management group, or where the structure does not align to ALZ.
 At least one management group is required.
 In case you haven't implemented management groups, we included guidance on how to get started._